Max Meyer (footballer): Schalke 04

 In the 2014–15 season, Meyer scored goals against Werder Bremen (home and away), Stuttgart and 1899 Hoffenheim.
 His most significant contribution was in a Champions League group stage match against Maribor, where he scored the only goal to take Schalke through to the round of 16, but they ultimately came up short against Real Madrid, losing 5–4 over two legs.

 In the 2015–16 season, Meyer scored goals against Hertha Berlin, Bayern Munich, Darmstadt 98, Hamburger SV and Köln.
-He also scored in the final Europa League group match, the final goal in a comfortable 4–0 win over Asteras Tripoli.
+He also scored in the final Europa League group match, the final goal in a comfortable 4–0 win over Asteras Tripolis.
 The following season, Meyer only scored two goals in all competitions: once in a league win over against Mainz 05, and the other in a Europa League win over PAOK.

 In the 2017–18 season, under the tutelage of new manager Domenico Tedesco, Meyer played as a defensive midfielder.
 According to Sky Germany reporter Dirk Grosse Schlarmann, the positional change better suited his qualities with an improvement in form, and because the crowd did not expect to him to win the match, he had more time to look and think about the opening pass when Schalke went on the attack.
 However, in April, Meyer publicly criticised sporting director Christian Heidel and was left out of training for the rest of the season, which allowed him to run down the remainder of his contract until its expiration in June.

 Crystal Palace

 On 2 August 2018, Meyer signed a three-year contract with Crystal Palace.
 After playing regularly in his first season he began struggling for first team appearances in his second, culminating in being dropped to the U23s in December 2020 after failing to play a single minute of League football in the first half of the Eagles' 2020–21 season.

-On 15 January 2021, Meyer left Crystal Palace via mutual consent.
+On 15 January 2021, Crystal Palace announced that Meyer had left the club via mutual consent.

 1. FC Köln

 On 25 January 2021, it was reported that Bundesliga side 1.
-FC Köln had signed Meyer on a free transfer until the end of the 2020–21 season.
+FC Köln had signed Meyer on a free transfer on a short-term deal until the end of the 2020–21 season.

 Fenerbahçe

 On 2 September 2021, Meyer signed a 2-year deal with Turkish side Fenerbahçe.
 He made his debut in a 1–1 Süper Lig draw against Sivasspor on 12 September 2021.
 On 4 November 2021, he scored his first goal for the club in a 3–0 UEFA Europa League victory against Royal Antwerp.

 On 31 January 2022, Meyer was loaned to Danish side Midtjylland on a half-year deal, with an option to buy.
-However, after a disappointing season with only 13 appearances and zero goals, he returned to Fenerbahçe at the end of the season.
+However, after an underwhelming season with only 13 appearances and zero goals, he returned to Fenerbahçe at the end of the season.